babeltrace2-convert(1)

 -

--d
+-d -

---debug
+--debug -

 Legacy option: this is equivalent to

-option of this command). -
+--log-level=TRACE, where--log-levelis the general option (not the--log-leveloption of this command). -

--v
+-v -

---verbose
+--verbose -

 Legacy option: this is equivalent to

-parameter of the implicit sink.text.pretty component (see babeltrace2-sink.text.pretty(7)) to true.
+verboseparameter of the implicit sink.text.pretty component (see babeltrace2-sink.text.pretty(7)) to true.

 Command information